lakshyamahawar14/ecn203visualizer/README.md

-# Visualize the time operations of a signal
+## ECN203-Visualizer - Visualize the time operations on a signal by graphs